- Teacher Certification Map

 - Become a Teacher in Vermont

-This page is sponsored by Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
+This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Vermont.

 To become a certified teacher in Vermont, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.